kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 HAL_Delay(1000);
 ```

-You may need to modify the above code to match with your development board.
+Of course, you may need to modify the above code for your specific case.

 # Building and Flashing
 With the coding done, we can now build the project and flash it to the Black Pill.
 To build the project, open up your MSYS2 shell and navigate to your project folder.
 Then run `make` and the project should start building.